ghuertaramos/ENMOD/readme.md

 ## Known issues

-In Records.R if query species has no records on gbif database script will fail.
+In `Records.R` if query species has no records on gbif database, the script will fail.
 This can also ocurr if the species name is misspelled.

-Rarf.R may take a while to finish, it is also very important to notice that current script only works for records in the americas.
+`Rarf.R` may take a long time to finish, it is also very important to notice that current script only works for records in the americas.
 The exact ranges are:
-Longitud: -131,-38
+Longitude: -131,-38
 Latitude: -49,55

-Raster files must be clipped to coincide with your species distribution.
-If species records fall outside your raster you will get NA data.

 ## Authors